Amelia5p/YogaWithBilly/README.md

 List of some issues that arose:

-* The hero image wasn't 100% in width and image was in px which was stretching across the screen and didn't know what to priotritise- change to %.
+* The hero image was not going the full width of the page, the fix was to add 100% width in my CSS.
 * The hero image was not showing up when I deployed for the first time, I fixed the file path to solve this issue.
 * When the text was changed on the homepage under the title Yin Yoga, the text underneath Vinyasa yoga spilled out, I fixed this issue by setting media queries with width values.
 * There was an error in my HTML, I had an anchor tag nested within my button element, I realised this was an issue and fixed it by removing the button element.